sakshamsri4/my_portfolio_web/activity_log.md

   - Added subtle hover animation with transform effect
   - Reduced icon size and adjusted shadow opacity for better visual integration
   - Added responsive padding to main content to accommodate the sidebar

+- Enhanced tech stack section with CRED design principles:
+  - Added a container with subtle shadow and rounded corners
+  - Improved section with title and subtitle for better context
+  - Added hover animations to tech icons for better interactivity
+  - Increased tech icon size and improved styling
+  - Maintained original position before call-to-action buttons per user preference

+- Refactored codebase following SOLID and DRY principles:
+  - Created reusable UI components in a common package:
+    - NeoPOPButton for call-to-action buttons
+    - NeoPOPSocialButton for social media icons
+    - NeoPOPTechIcon for technology stack icons
+    - SectionContainer for consistent section styling
+  - Implemented proper data layer with models and repository pattern
+  - Added constants file for colors, spacing, and URLs
+  - Created responsive helper for consistent breakpoints
+  - Updated HomeController to use dependency injection
+  - Improved code organization and readability

+- Added Tech Stack section to Skills area:
+  - Implemented horizontally scrollable tech icons with CRED-inspired design
+  - Added NeoPOP styling with shadow effects and hover animations
+  - Created container with subtle shadow and rounded corners
+  - Included section title and subtitle for better context
+  - Displayed key technologies with their respective brand colors and icons
+  - Added scroll indicator with directional arrows
+  - Fixed height for consistent layout across devices